alexnbay/concrete-work/getting_started.md

 1. <a href="#download-models">Use the Model Downloader to download suitable models.</a>
 2. <a href="#convert-models-to-intermediate-representation">Convert the models with the Model Optimizer.</a>
 3. <a href="download-media">Download media files to run inference on.</a>
-4. Run inference on the sample and see the results.
+4. <a href="run-image-classification">Run inference on the sample and see the results.</a>

 ### Build Samples